MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 >
 First grab a reference to the `roll` sprite.
 Use that to get references to the `leftChopstick` and `rightChopstick`, which are both children of `roll`.

+See if you can do it yourself!

 > [solution]
 >
     Sprite* roll = this->getChildByName<Sprite*>("roll");
 >
     Sprite* leftChopstick = roll->getChildByName<Sprite*>("leftChopstick");
     Sprite* rightChopstick = roll->getChildByName<Sprite*>("rightChopstick");

+Now let's set the visibility of the obstacles based on the side:

 > [action]
 >